RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 ## Conclusion

-In this post, we've explored how to gradualy move from a *state-based* code base to an *event-sourced* one.
-Each of these steps are valid solutions that you can choose to go to production with.
-Just pick the one that matches your needs and you're confortable with.
+In this post, we've explored how to gradually move from a *state-based* code base to an *event-sourced* one.
+Each of these steps is a valid solution that you can choose to go to production with.
+Just pick the one that matches your needs and you're comfortable with.

-As I've mentionned it in the introduction, Jérémie goes further in his workshop as he also introduce his `Decider` pattern.
-If you have an oportunity to participate in this workshop, give it a try because you will learn more than with this post.
+As I've mentioned it in the introduction, Jérémie goes further in his workshop as he also introduces his `Decider` pattern.
+If you have an opportunity to participate in this workshop, give it a try because you will learn more from it than with this post.

 ---